Academic Catalog: 2016–2017

 244, 344 Special Topics in Geology (1 course, 1 course) Lecture and discussion on advanced topics in geology.
 Offered occasionally.

-348 Earth Structure (1 course) This course studies the structures (such as folds and faults) that make up the “architecture” of the earth’s crust, and the processes, specifically those of rock deformation, that produce that architecture.
+348 Structural Geology (1 course) This course studies the structures (such as folds and faults) that make up the architecture of the earth’s crust, and the processes, specifically those of rock deformation, that produce that architecture.
 The course focuses on techniques of analysis of these structures, with specific application toward interpreting geologic structures in the field; and introduces the concepts of stress and resulting strain in rocks.
-The laboratory involves solution of various structural problems, geologic map Interpretation, and some filed work.
+The laboratory involves solution of various structural problems, geologic map interpretation, and some field work.
 A one-day or weekend field trip is required.
 Prerequisite: GEO-111 or GEO-120.
 Spring semester.

 291, 391 Independent Study (Course value to be determined) Study of a selected problem or area of earth science.
 Prerequisite: permission of the instructor.
 Fall and Spring semesters.